MicrosoftDocs/azure-docs/articles/api-management/compute-infrastructure.md

 > [!IMPORTANT]
 > Support for API Management instances hosted on the `stv1` platform will be [retired by 31 August 2024](breaking-changes/stv1-platform-retirement-august-2024.md).
 To ensure proper operation of your API Management instance, you should migrate any instance hosted on the `stv1` platform to `stv2` before that date.

-To migrate an instance from the `stv1` platform to `stv2`, you can use the [Migrate to stv2](/rest/api/apimanagement/current-preview/api-management-service/migratetostv2) REST API.
-For more information, see the [migration guidance](migrate-stv1-to-stv2.md).
+To migrate an instance from the `stv1` platform to `stv2`:

-Depending on the service tier of your API Management instance, you can also trigger migration to the `stv2` platform by enabling or updating certain features with the latest service API versions:
+* **Non-VNet-injected API Management instance** - Use the [Migrate to stv2](/rest/api/apimanagement/current-preview/api-management-service/migratetostv2) REST API

-* Enable [zone redundancy](../reliability/migrate-api-mgt.md) (Premium tier only)
+* **VNet-injected API Management instance** - Update the VNet connection, or enable zone redundancy

-* Create or update an [external](api-management-using-with-vnet.md) or [internal](api-management-using-with-internal-vnet.md) VNet connection (Developer or Premium tier)
+For details, see the [migration guidance](migrate-stv1-to-stv2.md).

 ## Next steps